nushell/nushell.github.io/commands/docs/bytes_starts-with.md

 title: bytes starts-with
 categories: |
   bytes
-version: 0.76.0
+version: 0.76.1
 bytes: |
-  Check if bytes starts with a pattern
+  Check if bytes starts with a pattern.
 usage: |
-  Check if bytes starts with a pattern
+  Check if bytes starts with a pattern.
 ---

 # <code>{{ $frontmatter.title }}</code> for bytes